Yagisan/SS2-City-Plan-Contest-Helper/README.md

 ### Reverting a "cleaned" Fallout 4

-A lot of older modding guides recommened "cleaning" the Fallout 4 master esm files. **If you have "cleaned" your files this list will fail to install.** If you have done this, please re-verify the Fallout 4 files through Steam.
+A lot of older modding guides recommended "cleaning" the Fallout 4 master esm files. **If you have "cleaned" your files this list will fail to install.** If you have done this, please re-verify the Fallout 4 files through Steam.
 Steam will fix your Fallout 4 master files, and you can then reinstall this list.

 #### Start Fallout 4